 - The shoe is flexible, with added metatarsal, heel, and forefoot support.

 - Limited color options.

 - Some runners report issues with durability of construction

 3. Salomon Speedcross 4

-Salomon Speedcross 4 is lightweight at just 10.89 oz.
-Salomon notes that it is best for wet and dirty terrain, as its most redeeming features are for protection rather than stability.
-It’s designed to be a high-use shoe with tests proving its durability at more than two runs per week.
+The Speedcross 4 is lightweight, at just 10.89 oz.
+Salomon notes that this shoe comes into its own in wet and dirty terrain, as its most redeeming features are for protection and grip, rather than stability.
+It’s designed to be a high-use shoe.

 With a rounded toe box, many runners will find the Salomon Speedcross 4 more roomy and comfortable, but only in the toe.
 The shoe is narrower than its predecessor, which may prove challenging for some trail runners to find a perfect fit.